jskfox/ai-ecommerce-site/README.md

 - **Product Search**: AI helps users find products efficiently.
 - **Shopping Cart**: Users can add and remove products from their shopping cart.
 - **Checkout**: Users can complete the purchase process easily.
+- **Multilingual Support**: The site now supports both English and Spanish languages using `next-intl` for seamless internationalization.

 ## AI Assistance